Copositivity, discriminants and nonseparable signed supports: Nonseparable signed supports

 Given disjoint finite sets $\A_+,\A_-\subseteq \R^n$, we say that the pair $(\A_+,\A_-)$ is an \term{extended circuit} if for $\A=\A_+\cup \A_-$ we either have that $\#\A=\#\A_+=1$ or $\conv(\A)$ is a simplex such that $ \A_+=\vertices(\conv(\A))\, . $ In particular $\A_- \subseteq \conv(\A_+)$.

 We say that $(\A_+,\A_-)$ is a \term{circuit} if either $\#\A=\#\A_+=1$ or it is an extended circuit that additionally satisfies $\#\A_-=1$ and $\A_-\subseteq\relint(\conv(\A_+))$.

-A \term{circuit signomial} is a signomial whose signed support $(\A_+,\A_-)$ is a circuit.
-The nonnegativity of a circuit signomial on $\R^n_{>0}$ is characterised in terms of the circuit number \cite{craciun_pantea_koeppl,wolff_nonneg} (cf. \Cref{example:circuit:number}).
+A \term{circuit signomial} is a signomial whose signed support is a circuit.
+The copositivity of a circuit signomial on $\R^n_{>0}$ is characterised in terms of the circuit number \cite{craciun_pantea_koeppl,wolff_nonneg} (cf. \Cref{example:circuit:number}).
 We say that a signomial $f$ \term{is SONC} (or admits a \textit{SONC decomposition}) if there exist copositive circuit signomials $q_1,\dots,q_r$ such that

 SONC stands for Sum of \textit{Nonnegative} Circuits, while in this work we consider the term copositivity.
-Since we defined circuits as signomials, there is no ambiguity in this notation as nonnegativity (over the domain) and copositivity are equivalent notions for signomials.
+There is no ambiguity in the nomenclature as nonnegativity (over $\R^n_{>0}$) and copositivity are equivalent notions for signomials.
 The set of SONC signomials defines the cone